-George is chair of the Pro-Pare® Athlete Management Trust and an NRL accredited player agent
+George is chair of the Pro-Pare® Athlete Management Trust.

-One son, James plays for Toa Samoa, and in the NRL for the Newcastle Knights (prop).
+One son, James plays for Toa Samoa, and in the SuperLeague for Huddersfield Giants (prop).
 His younger sons, Keni and Talavou have both been involved at U20 or academy level with the NZ Warriors.
 Keni played U20 in Australia for West Tigers.
-He is currently playing in the Auckland Fox Memorial Championship for Pt Chevalier while Talavou is in Newcastle looking to break into their U20 team.

 George has had a long involvement with Kelston Boys High School, including chair of the Board of Trustees.